...because where would you need to pray more than in a voting booth?

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Special addition for the 2020 election (in Hebrew and transliteration in the pdf):
+Special addition for the 2020 election (in Hebrew at right and in the pdf):

 May it be Your will to

-Make the reign of the arrogant disappear from the land, and
+Make the reign of the arrogant disappear from all lands.

 This addition fits before the paragraph beginning, "Give to all the peoples of this country the strength and will to pursue righteousness".
 You can also download a pdf of the prayer without this addition.